 - Most books can be borrowed.
 Periodicals and other documents such as reports on activities, forums and conferences, brochures and press articles can be consulted on-site.

 - Books can be borrowed for €1 per 2 weeks.

-- A deposit of €25 is asked per 3 books borrowed (refunded fully upon return of the books).
+- A deposit of €25 is required per 3 books borrowed (refunded upon return of the books).

-Anyone can propose works to be included in the library.
+Anyone can suggest works to be added to the library.

-For more information, please contact Kristel Dupont by sending an e-mail or at 0497 20 23 80.
+For more information, please contact Kristel Dupont by sending an e-mail or by calling 0497 20 23 80.